opyate/opyate.github.io-src/content/longform/2012/02/24/be-careful-what-you-type.md

 title: "Be careful what you type when using a terminal emulator…"
-description: "Be careful what you type when using a terminal emulator…"
+summary: "Be careful what you type when using a terminal emulator…"
 og_image_url: "http://amuseorbemused.com/wp-content/uploads/2011/12/Cartoon-Cussing-300x187.png"
 image: "http://amuseorbemused.com/wp-content/uploads/2011/12/Cartoon-Cussing-300x187.png"
 image_content_type: "image/png"
-layout: post

 tags: tech

 ---